Here come FHFA home prices ...

-The Federal Housing Finance Agency will release data on national home price values during June at 9 a.m.
-ET
+At 9 a.m.
+ET, the Federal Housing Finance Agency will publish data on home prices during December.

-Economists estimate that house prices rose 0.3% during that month, according to Bloomberg.

-Because monthly housing data are volatile, the 0.2% gain reported for June could be revised in the forthcoming report.
+According to Bloomberg, economists estimate that prices rose 0.5%, the same as the prior month.

 Business Insider Emails & Alerts